Get a structural engineer for your extension

 You make a planning application online through the Planning Portal.
 Every local authority in England and Wales accepts online planning applications through this portal.

-You can either draw the plans yourself or you can get the help of an architect, RICS surveyor, or a structural engineer.
-For smaller builds, you may even get the builder to help you with your application.
+You can instruct an architect or a structural engineer to draw up the plans.
+For smaller builds, you may even get an experienced builder to help you with your application.

 The majority of planning applications cost a fee.
 There are some exclusions such as for listed buildings and for demolition in a conservation area, where a fee is not required.